awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 # Getting started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT<a name="getting_started_espressif"></a>

-This tutorial provides instructions for getting started with the Espressif ESP32\-DevKitC equipped with ESP32\-WROOM\-32, ESP32\-SOLO\-1, or ESP\-WROVER modules and the ESP\-WROVER\-KIT\-VB\.
-To purchase one from our partner on the AWS Partner Device catalog, use the following links: [ESP32\-WROOM\-32 DevKitC](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC), [ESP32\-SOLO\-1](https://devices.amazonaws.com/detail/a3G0h0000076lSMEAY), or [ ESP32\-WROVER\-KIT](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT)\.
+Follow this tutorial to get started with the Espressif ESP32\-DevKitC equipped with ESP32\-WROOM\-32, ESP32\-SOLO\-1, or ESP\-WROVER modules and the ESP\-WROVER\-KIT\-VB\.
+To purchase one from our partner on the AWS Partner Device catalog, use the following links: [ESP32\-WROOM\-32 DevKitC](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC), [ESP32\-SOLO\-1](https://devices.amazonaws.com/detail/a3G0h0000076lSMEAY), or [ESP32\-WROVER\-KIT](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT)\.
 These versions of development boards are supported on FreeRTOS\.

-For more information about these boards, see [ ESP32\-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [ ESP\-WROVER\-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.
+For more information about the latest versions of these boards, see [  ESP32\-DevKitC V4](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [  ESP\-WROVER\-KIT v4\.1](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.

 **Note**
-Currently, the FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following features:
+Currently, the FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the Symmetric multiprocessing \(SMP\) feature\.
-Symmetric multiprocessing \(SMP\)\.

 ## Overview<a name="getting_started_espressif-overview"></a>

-This tutorial contains instructions for the following getting started steps:
+This tutorial guides you through the following steps:

 1. Connecting your board to a host machine\.